 We suggest you always include an inspection contingency in the contract, and this is when you would order an inspector.
 You can ask your real estate agent for a few recommendations or if you know one, you can go with them.
 I suggest you are present when the inspector is at the home.
 Don’t follow them around but do your own inspection and ask them questions when they are done.
 They aren’t contractors, but they can give you a rough estimate of what the costs for any repairs are needed, and any repairs should be weighed against your savings.
 Some inspectors will give you a verbal report with a written one costing extra.
 I recommend you spring for the written one.
 Depending on how your contract is written, this is the point of no return.
 If you find anything you don’t like during the inspection you can ask the seller to repair, ask for a dollar amount credit, or walk away.

 It’s time to sign!
 You’re going to sign a bunch of documents from your lender, and a few documents from escrow.
 You also need to send over the down payment.
 On closing day, expect to get the keys to your new home later in the day.
 The county must record the new deed in your name, then you agent can pass the keys to you.
 Do a final walk through with your agent to make sure all the appliances are there and there is no new damage to the home.
 I highly suggest before you move anything in, get a locksmith to change your locks for you.
 You never know.
 Congratulations on your new home!

-If you have any other questions about the process, or are looking to purchase around the Shoreline or Greater Seattle Area, feel free to reach out.
-We would be glad to help.
+If you have any questions or are looking for someone to guide you through the process, feel free to reach out to us.
+We are always availalbe!